Fri 30 June, 2017

 Featuring a major public performance and a wide-ranging exhibition, Susan Hefuna’s timely, poetic work addressed some of the most potent issues of our time: migration, movement and sensations of togetherness.

-The focal point of #ToGather will be a free public event to which everyone is invited.
+The focal point of ToGather was a free public event to which everyone was invited.
 Local residents, originally from fifteen different countries including Iran, Sierra Leone, Trinidad, Pakistan, Albania and Kuwait, traced individual paths through Whitworth Park.
 Featuring dancers from Studio Wayne McGregor, the work took creative inspiration from migrants’ experiences and stories.
 Recognising the social importance of food to migrant communities, a wide range of food and drink stalls were available on the day.

 ToGather’s multiple parts combined into a hugely moving whole, a work of great significance and power on this most urgent of subjects.

-‘..since I saw it, I haven’t been able to stop thinking about these little glass jars.
-I went to see an exhibition, and came home with a short story in my head’ The Observer
+...since I saw it, I haven’t been able to stop thinking about these little glass jars.
+I went to see an exhibition, and came home with a short story in my head.

 One of the unqualified successes of McGrath’s new tenure...
 Hefuna’s succeeds in connecting the local with the international...The performances were joyful to watch